 Our approach aims to build cultural competence and support cultural safety through:

-- Mandatory staff workshops and presentations designed with and delivered by First Nations, Inuit and Métis colleagues and partners
+- Mandatory staff workshops and presentations designed with and delivered by First Nations, Inuit and Métis colleagues and partners, and efforts to align with organizational Diversity, Equity and Inclusion (DEI) initiatives

 - Individual accountability through the inclusion of deliverables and competencies in annual performance plans